AlexWayfer/query_string/README.md

 # QueryString

-A straight forward gem to convert ruby hashes and arrays to http query strings following the query string conventions of Rails and Sinatra.
-It supports hashes, arrays, nested hashes and arrays of hashes and all combinations thereof.
+A straight forward gem to convert Ruby Hashes and Arrays to HTTP query strings following the query string conventions of Rails and Sinatra.
+It supports Hashes, Arrays, nested Hashes and Arrays of Hashes and all combinations thereof.
 E.g.:

     QueryString.encode({a: 1, b: "c"})
     => "a=1&b=c"